UCloudDoc-Team/cli/cmd/ucloud/eip/allocate.md

                                     [1,800] (Unit: Mbps); it could be 0 if the eip belong to the shared bandwidth

   --project-id     string           Optional.
-Assign project-id (default "org-ryrmms")
+Assign project-id (default "org-oxjwoi")

   --region     string               Optional.
-Assign region (default "cn-bj2")
+Assign region (default "cn-sh2")

   --traffic-mode     string         Optional. traffic-mode is an enumeration value.
                                     'Traffic','Bandwidth' or 'ShareBandwidth' (default "Bandwidth")